How To Report Cryptocurrency On Taxes

 - Do you need help calculating and preparing your crypto taxes?

 This article is part of TokenTax's Cryptocurrency Tax Guide.

 Paying crypto taxes may seem daunting at first.
 But in the United States, you report crypto taxes just like how you report other capital assets like stocks and real estate.
 Remember that, for tax purposes, crypto is treated as property.

 - Calculate your crypto taxes.
 You need to know how much your capital gains or losses are.
-There are many ways to do this, from crypto tax software to hiring a tax professional.

 - Once you've calculated your crypto taxes, create the tax form for cryptocurrency: the Form 8949.